sami-chaaban/starparser/README.md

 # starparser

 Use this package to manipulate Relion star files, including counting, modifying, plotting, and sifting the data.
 At the very least, this is a useful alternative to *awk* commands, which can get *awk*ward.
 Below is a description of the command-line options with some examples.
-Alternatively, use the starparser modules in your own python scripts or within Relion.
+Alternatively, use starparser within Relion or load the modules in your own python scripts.

 1. [Installation](#installation)
 2. [Important notes](#notes)